grv87/gradle-base-plugins/README.md

 # Development

 This is self-applying plugin.
 That means that build script requires the plugin itself (just compiled, not released to the repository).
 So, if there are any errors during compilation or plugin applying, Gradle build script just doesn't work.
-If it is a compilation error, you can run `gradle build` in `buildSrc` directory to figure out what's going on.
+If it is a compilation error, you can run `../gradlew build` in `buildSrc` directory to figure out what's going on.

 ------------------------------------------------------------------------
-Copyright © 2017  Basil Peace
+Copyright © 2017-2018  Basil Peace

 This file is part of gradle-base-plugins.